Hundreds of ODOT crews ready to tackle the conditions again to keep drivers safe

 DAYTON, Ohio (WDTN) – State and local crews are keeping a close eye on that forecast so they can keep the roads passable.
 Teams worked overnight and could be pressed into service again Monday night.

-Many ODOT plow crews were sent home to rest up Monday.
-On Monday night they’ll get ready to get back on the roads.
+Many Ohio Department of Transportation (ODOT) plow crews were sent home to rest up Monday.
+On Monday night, they’ll get ready to get back on the roads.
 Thousands of people will be working 16-hour shifts to make sure drivers are as safe as possible.

 Mandi Dillon, the Public Information Officer for ODOT’s southwest region, says, “We are still keeping a close eye on the weather for the impending storm that’s still coming in.”
 More snow is expected to hit the Miami Valley Monday evening, posing another challenge for ODOT crews coming off an already-long night.